 Disloyalty Is Not Treason

 Treason isn't about mere disloyalty.
-The anonymous official didn't commit treason by depicting Trump unflatteringly in the Times article or taking actions to subvert his decisions, for example, and neither did President Trump commit it in Helsinki, for a simple reason.
+The anonymous official didn't commit treason by depicting Trump unflatteringly in the Times article or taking actions to subvert his decisions, for example, and neither did Trump commit it in Helsinki, for a simple reason.
 Neither person's actions involved taking up arms against the U.S. or giving aid and comfort to an enemy nation.

 Actual treason indictments and convictions have always been rare.
 Fewer than 30 treason cases have been prosecuted in the nation's history, according to National Constitution Center editor Scott Bomboy.